Symmetric Self-Dual Quantum Codes on High Dimensional Expanders: Self-Dual Quantum Tanner Color Code on Symmetric 2D Expander

 If there is a fixed point $q \in \text{supp}(c)$ then the single-qubit $X$ operator is transformed as $\Gamma_j: X_q \to -Y_q$ which is consistent with our claimed action, because $\pi_{T^+} X_c$ and $\pi_{T^+}^2 X_c$ both have support on the qubit $q$ so that these $X_q$ contributions cancel.
 For the two-qubit pairs $X_{q_1} X_{q_2}$ with $\{q_1, q_2=\pi_{T^+}(q_1)\} \subset \text{supp}(X_c)$ we see that

-Again, this is manifestly consistent with our claim; the combined sign from all such pairs cancels the sign from the fixed qubit $q$ whenever $q \in \text{supp}(c)$, or the sign is trivial when $q \not\in \text{supp}(c)$.
+Again, this is manifestly consistent with our claim; the combined sign from all such pairs cancels the sign from the fixed qubit $q$ whenever $q \in \text{supp}(c)$, or when there is no fixed qubit, the number of pairs is even so that the sign is still positive.
 For the remaining qubits, the action is straightforwardly consistent with the claim, $ \Upsilon: XII \to YXX$.
 The analysis for the $Z$ vertex stabilizers is equivalent after we cycle the labels $X\to Z \to Y \to X$, so we conclude that the gate preserves the stabilizer group.